MarianoMolina/project_alice/README.md

 > - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local).
 Support for local embeddings
 > - DATA CLUSTERS: Now chats and tasks can hold updatable data clusters that hold embeddable references like messages, files, task responses, etc. You can add any reference in your environment to a data cluster to give your chats/tasks access to it.
 The new retrieval tasks leverage this.
 > - TEXT MGMT: Added 2 Text Splitter methods (recursive and semantic), which are used by the embedding and RAG logic (as well as other APIs with that need to chunk the input, except LLMs), and a Message Pruner class that scores and prunes messages, which is used by the LLM API engines to avoid contex size issues
-> - REDIS QUEUE: Implemented a queue system for the Workflow module to handle incoming requests.
+> - REDIS QUEUE: Implemented a queue system for the Workflow module to handle incoming requests -> now it can handle concurrent tasks being executed
 > - **NOTE**: If you update to this version, you'll need to reinitialize your database (User settings -> Danger Zone).
 This update required a lot of changes to the framework, and making it backwards compatible is inefficient at this stage.
-Keep in mind Project ALice is still in Alpha, and changes should be expected
+Keep in mind Project Alice is still in Alpha, and changes should be expected

-> v0.3.1:
+> v0.3.5:
 > - BACKEND:
 >   - Refactored the LM STUDIO manager, but now requires you use a specific build (0.3.5 9-H is functional), since with the speed of development, the LMS SDK is evolving quickly.
->   - Added a 'populated' endpoint to all routes in order to avoid unnecessary bloating
+>   - Added a 'populated' endpoint to all routes in order to avoid unnecessary bloating -> Now the frontend only retrieves non-populated items when loading collection lists
 > - FRONTEND:
 >   - Optimized item population to reduce memory hog.
 Now viewing items will require loading them, but having a big database won't break your computer.
 >   - Added a Context % estimation to the chat interface.